5 tips for dealing with abandoned building sites by Me Zakine, lawyer in Lille

 3. Send the contractor a registered letter with acknowledgement of receipt

-In the event of suspected abandonment, it is crucial to formally notify the contractor in writing, in accordance with legal procedures.
-This notification must clearly state the delays observed, the problems encountered and the expectations for resumption of the work.
-This step marks the beginning and the proof of the abandonment of the worksite.
-To be even more rigorous, have a bailiff's report drawn up, which you can enclose with your letter.
+In case of suspicion of abandonment of site, it is crucial to formally notify the contractor in writing in accordance with legal procedures.
+This notification must clearly indicate the delays noted, the problems encountered and the expectations regarding the resumption of work.
+This step marks the beginning and proof of the abandonment of the site.
+To be even more rigorous, have a report drawn up by a bailiff that you will attach to your letter.

 4. Attempt to resolve the dispute amicably